With the effort you put into knitting, you want your finished item to look fabulous.

 Some suggest using a large garbage bag instead, as it doesn’t absorb water, leaving the surface beneath dry.

-Want to see some good-quality yarn bowls for knitting?
+Want good-quality yarn bowls for knitting?
 Read my guide.

 Nice To Have Blocking Tools